-Over the past several years, there has been a Renaissance of interest in both playing and publishing for the family of games that Weird Fantasy Role-Playing now joins.
-LotFP will continue to support these games as well as its own with future adventure releases.
+Over the past several years, there has been a Renaissance of interest in both playing and publishing for the family of games.
+Weird Fantasy Role-Playing is part of this Renaissance.

 It should be noted that none of these companies at the time of this writing are making material specifically for Weird Fantasy Role-Playing.
 Many are supporting their own game lines, but because these game lines have the same lineage (and are based on the same Open Game Content that Weird Fantasy Role-Playing uses), the material can be used more or less interchangeably with this game, and all material published under the Lamentations of the Flame Princess banner can be used with these games.
 Mix and match, use what most appeals to you and jettison the rest, no matter what label they are published under.